ashwinreddy/blog/_notes/Public/Entropy.md

 ---
-title: "Entropy"
+title: "entropy"
-feed: hide
+feed: show
 ---

-Entropy is both a measure of [[Information]] and disorder.
+Entropy is both a measure of [[information]] and disorder.